nowrin0102/nowrinsurovi/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Nowrin is a Phd student at Engineering Product Developement pillar of SUTD.
+Nowrin is a PhD student at the Engineering Product Development (EPD) pillar of SUTD.
 She is currently working on defect detection in metal additive manufacturing.

-Prior to that, she was a Research Assistant at Bangladesh Council of Scientific and Industrial Research (BCSIR).
+Prior to that, she was a Research Assistant at the Bangladesh Council of Scientific and Industrial Research (BCSIR).

 Her research interest includes additive manufacturing, signal and image processing, computer vision, machine and deep learning.